CriticalMoments/CriticalMoments/README.md

 To install it, follow the usual Cocoapods steps:

  - Add the pod to your Podfile.
-A line like `pod 'CriticalMoments'`, optionally locking to a version or major release
+A line like `pod 'CriticalMoments', '>= 0.1.4-beta'`, optionally modifing the version requirement
  - Run `pod install` and confirm the output indicates the CM installation was successful
  - Clean and build your project
  - Restart Xcode (yes, this is usually needed...)